-Our smart BASIC-based BLE modules are designed to provide a complete wireless processing solution.
-Each one contains:
+Our smartBASIC-based BLE modules are designed to provide a complete wireless processing solution.
+Each contains the following:

-- A highly integrated radio with an integrated antenna (external antenna options are also available)
+- A highly-integrated radio with an integrated antenna (external antenna options are also available)

 - BLE Physical and Link layer

 - Higher level stack

 - Multiple SIO and ADC

 - Wired communication interfaces such as UART, I2C, and SPI

-- A smart BASIC run-time engine
+- A smartBASIC run-time engine

-- Program accessible flash memory, which contains a robust flash file system exposing a conventional file system and a database for storing user configuration data
+- Program accessible flash memory Contains a robust flash file system exposing a conventional file system and a

+database for storing user configuration data

-For simple end devices, these modules can completely replace an embedded processing system.
+For simple end devices, these modules can replace an embedded processing system.